About the Program

 - Illinois Youth Soccer Association (IYSA) Registration and Insurance costs for each player and team

 - Stipend for our licensed coaches.
-We are starting to pay coaches to recruit and retain quality coaches to train and develop our player.
+We are starting to pay coaches to recruit and retain quality coaches to train and develop our players.
 All of our head coaches have at least the USSF E license and we encourage them to continue that education.

-- Equipment Costs- balls, cones, etc
+- Equipment Costs - balls, cones, pinnies, etc.

-- Director of Coaching (DOC) costs
+- Director of Coaching (DOC) staff costs

 Additional costs of tournament registration fees and hotels for out of town tournaments.
+These costs are not included in the registration fee.

 Player development and team training is under the direction of the EMSSC Director of Coaching (DOC).
 Teams follow various curriculums developed by the DOC and also train with their assigned DOC Staff Coach who assist the teams' volunteer coaches with various technical and tactical skills.